ericvitale/ST-LIFX-Group-of-Groups/README.md

 Example 2: If you have a single group within the LIFX called "Kitchen" you can add it and control your set of lights as a single device called, you guessed it "Kitchen" (or whatever else).

+This device handler also supports scenes, see the preferences section below.

 ## This device handler supports
 On / Off
 Setting Color